 Video of the Day

-Additionally, flowers should be cut either in the early morning or the late evening, since that's when a flower--or any plant for that matter--contains the maximum amount of water.
+Additionally, flowers should be cut either in the early morning or the late evening, since that's when a flower—or any plant for that matter—contains the maximum amount of water.

 Before placing a flower into a vase, it's a good idea to trim off lower leaves on the stem which aren't necessary for decoration.
 This will streamline the water intake so that the flower itself is receiving the nutrients rather than vestigial things like leaves.
 Removing those lower leaves that are under the water will also reduce the risk of bacterial growth, which can shorten the life of the flowers.

-Location and Preservatives
+Flower Location and Preservatives

 Changing the water on a daily or bi-daily basis can add greatly to the longevity of a flower's vase life.
 Additionally, preservatives can be added to the water to increase vase life even further.
-A good recipe for a homemade preservative is to take 1 tsp. of sugar, 1 tsp. of bleach, 2 tbsp. of lemon or lime juice and mix them all in warm water.
+A good recipe for a homemade preservative is to take 1 teaspoon of sugar, 1 teaspoon of bleach, and 2 tablespoons of lemon or lime juice mixed into warm water.